Mmulobi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to print effective usernames
+how to print all groups in the current user